Nutrition for hardgainers is an overwhelming topic for many guys.

 I just got done peeling myself off the turf at Football practice after I was absolutely trucked by a teammate.
 My teammate wasn’t a prick; I just provided less resistance than a blade of grass.

-It was embarrassing, humiliating, and a huge wake up call to change.
+It was embarrassing, humiliating, and a huge wake-up call to change.
 I read everything on nutrition and training I could, trying to implement it all at once.

 Still, I failed miserably.
-My desire desire to change was so great that I changed everything whenever I read a fancy supplement label with giant promises or a new training routine.
+My desire to change was so great that I changed everything whenever I read a fancy supplement label with giant promises or a new training routine.

-When it comes to building muscle, information overload is a surefire way to fail.
+Nutrition For Hardgainer: Information overload is a surefire way to fail.

 Much like a Hail Mary pass your efforts will probably end up with a turnover and failure.
 It’s much better to dink and dunk your way down the field, taking what you can and creating small wins on a daily basis until you spark a big play.

 Much like training, you wouldn’t jump into heavy singles without first building up and practicing technique with heavy loads.